Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 10.41.13 UTC
+- WIB: Minggu, 21 September 2025 11.29.50 UTC
-- WITA: Minggu, 21 September 2025 11.41.13 UTC
+- WITA: Minggu, 21 September 2025 12.29.50 UTC
-- WIT: Minggu, 21 September 2025 12.41.13 UTC
+- WIT: Minggu, 21 September 2025 13.29.50 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: nature
+Kategori: technology